 So how does a person know what to look for when purchasing a paper cutter?
 Which features in the trimming products should you look for?
 Based on my personal experience, which includes my share of frustrations, here are four features that your scrapbooking paper cutter should have.

 Because standard scrapbooking paper is 12″x12″, it can be difficult to cut with just an ordinary trimmer.
 Make sure you purchase a scrapbook paper cutter machine that has an expandable 12″ or 15″ inch ruler.
 This ruler will help you line up your paper accurately which will allow for a straight cut.
 Be certain that the ruler is a lock-in one.
 Otherwise, if you accidentally bump it, it may cause you to cut the paper slightly off.

 Remember the days of the olden wooden paper cutters?
 They had a ruler along the top of the cutter and a grid on the board.
 If you needed to cut the length and width, you had to turn the paper and rethink how much you needed to cut off.
 Thankfully, most scrapbooking paper cutters now come with a measuring grid that runs horizontally (left to right and right to left) and vertically (up to down and down to up).
-It makes measuring a whole lot easier!
+It helps make accurate cuts quickly and a whole lot easier!

 Prevent grooves from forming and ruining your paper.

 Probably the biggest frustration I have experienced with paper cutter machines is dealing with the wear and tear caused by the blade.
 Some cutters begin to form a groove from all the cutting.
-When this happens, paper can tear or have some rough edges.
+When this happens, it can cut your scrapbooking paper apart or leave some rough edges.
 I have wasted a fair amount of paper due to this problem.

 In addition to the self-healing cutting mat, you want to make sure that the paper cutter can handle paper of different textures and weights.
-Otherwise, if paper is too heavy, such as card stock, or has a smooth texture, such as vellum, the blade will cut your item easily.
+Otherwise, if the paper is too heavy such as card stock, or has a smooth texture, such as vellum, the blade will cut your item easily.
 You should also consider that it can even handle extra-large papers when you need them to.

 Owning a scrapbook paper cutter is very beneficial if you're going to do a fair amount of scrapbooking.
 The cutter will save you lots of time and bring a new level of precision to your next scrapbooking projects, cards, etc. You are definitely getting your money's worth back!
 If you choose to purchase a cutter that utilizes rotary blades, start out with just a couple of blades.
-You can always purchase additional blades later on.
-Some cutters actually come with at least two blades.
+You can always purchase additional blades later on though some cutters actually come with at least two extra blades.